 - Thermogenesis in snowdrops, since this is what got the blog going.

 - That we saw more bumblebees in our garden in 2 minutes in early April than we saw in 3 hours at Kew Gardens in London.
 Why?

 - Discovering that almost all bought tomatoes require the unique buzz pollinating ability of bumblebees to produce them.
-And that a clever Dutch firm’s realisation of this means that they’re bred and posted out round the world as a disposable, branded product.
+And that a clever Dutch firm’s exploitation of this fact of this means that they’re bred and posted out around the world as a disposable, branded product.
 6 weeks, job done, so chuck ’em away.

 - It makes sense to know where to open your gob, and if in doubt, call in the experts!